italomaia/model_mommy/README.md

 # Creating objects for testing shouldn't hurt

-model_mommy is a tool for creating objects for testing in Django, inspired in ruby's ObjectDaddy and FactoryGirl.
+model_mommy is a tool for creating good model objects for testing in Django, inspired in ruby's ObjectDaddy and FactoryGirl.

-It generate the values according with the field type, but i will add support to custom values as well.
+All values are basically generated according to the django model field type using instrospection.

 #Installing